top of page

 If you're uncertain about your situation or lack comprehensive evidence, consider consulting:

-• Your local planning department, which may offer pre-application advice
+• Your local planning department may offer pre-application advice.

 Frequently Asked Questions